tkerbe2/iac-intro-lab-1/README.md

 ![image](https://github.com/user-attachments/assets/949dc15b-d8d9-483b-b7ed-dae5815b2bb8)

-### 15. Don't forget to destroy everything when you're done
+### 15. Destroy your resources and unset your variable
 - Terraform destroy will run a plan to destroy all resources and apply when confirmed.
 <br>
 ```terraform destroy```